openaps/AndroidAPSdocs/docs/CROWDIN/ro/Hardware/Libre2.md

 ## Step 4: Configure AndroidAPS (for looping only)

 - In AndroidAPS go to Config Builder > BG Source and check 'xDrip+'
 - If AndroidAPS does not receive BG values when phone is in airplane mode, use 'Identify receiver' as describe on [xDrip+ settings page](../Configuration/xdrip#identify-receiver).

 Until now, using Libre 2 as BG source you cannot activate ‘Enable SMB always’ and ‘Enable SMB after carbs’ within SMB algorithm.
-The BG values of Libre 2 are not smooth enough to use it safely.
+Valorile glicemiei furnizate de Libre 2 nu sunt suficient de bine normalizate pentru a fi folosite în siguranță.
 See [Smoothing blood glucose data](../Usage/Smoothing-Blood-Glucose-Data-in-xDrip.md) for more details.

 ## Experiences and Troubleshooting